-- Mostly the data are in the form of individual cases with the covariates and resulting binary classification variable as a o/1 variable or two-level factor.
-It is convenient not to have to tabulate - Also, if any of the covariates is continuous, categorization is not possible without discretizing the variable - In the hypertension example, each of the eight categories had subjects with exactly the same values of the predictors.
+- Most times the data are in the form of individual cases with the covariates and resulting binary classification variable as a o/1 variable or two-level factor.
+It is convenient not to have to tabulate - Also, if any of the covariates is continuous, categorization is not possible without discretizing the variable, which is often not a good idea. - In the hypertension example, each of the eight categories had subjects with exactly the same values of the predictors.
+This is often not the case.